VOLUNTEER AT DR. MARTIN LUTHER KING, JR. MARCH

 Click here to view the full schedule of events.

-Monday, January 21st the March will begin in Old Town to the doors of the Lory Student Center Main Ballrooms where you will be graced with a musical performance.
+On Monday, January 20th, the March will begin in Old Town Square and lead to the doors of the Lory Student Center Main Ballrooms where the formal program will begin.
 Shortly thereafter, we will be empowered by our keynote speaker.
 It is our hope that the day will create action where people will leave the event with a renewed sense of focus and purpose specifically on how we can daily disrupt oppressive systems.

-To understand our individual and collective responsibility, we will then break into small groups to engage in conversation about topics ranging from affordable housing, the arts, interfaith coalition, education to food insecurity and much more as it relates to accessibility, equity and inclusion for all.
-In partnership with Homeward Alliance, there will be a couple of opportunities to take part in community service (before and after the March).
-This addition creates opportunity for you to Be the Catalyst even before the 21st!!!!
-Please consider donating the listed items below – main drop of location is the LSC Information desk (open 8 a.m. – 5 p.m. through January 20th click here for specific dates and times during Winter Break) or you can bring your items on the 15th).
+In partnership with Homeward Alliance, there will be an opportunity to take part in community service before the March.
+Please consider donating the listed items below – main drop of location is the LSC Information desk (open 8 a.m. – 5 p.m. through January 17th click here for specific dates and times during Winter Break) or you can bring your items on the 15th).

 TRAVEL SIZE (preferably, all donations accepted)